 If you don’t have a union, you already know the boss can do whatever he or she wants.
 You really don’t know from one day to the next what could happen to your pay, your job, or even your workplace.

 Americans are eager to support workers, but more than 80 percent say they don’t know which products are union-made.
-Finding union products can be difficult because few products are labeled union-made.
+Finding union products can be difficult because few are labeled as such.
 And now that you can find anything online, it takes extra effort to support fellow workers by buying union-made items.